-EMPLOYS tournament directors for 27 tournament sports whose responsibility it is to properly administer and supervise the operation of CIAC tournaments.
+EMPLOYS tournament directors for 27 tournament sports who have the responsibility to properly administer and supervise the operation of CIAC tournaments.

 PROVIDES rule books to schools and officials associations in all sports in which high school rule books are published.